3DGenomes/TADbit/doc/source/tutorial_general.rst

 .. figure::  pictures/hic_dixon19.png
    :align:   center

-In this plot are represented the log2 interaction counts, resulting from the given Hi-C experiment.
+This plot shows the log2 interaction counts, resulting from the given Hi-C experiment.

-If the steps corresponding to previous section (:ref:`run_tadbit`) have been done, and TADs are defined, we can also visualize them on the same kind of plot:
+If the steps in the previous section (:ref:`run_tadbit`) have been done and TADs habe been defined, they can be visualized in the same kind of plot:

 ::